Tips test driving a used car

 Buying a car is such a large financial commitment that you’ll want to be sure you take a test drive before agreeing to purchase anything.
-This can allow you to tell if there’s anything wrong with the car.
-If you’re in the market for a new auto, consider the following tips to complete a successful test drive:
+This tip can allow you to tell if there’s anything wrong with the car.
+If you’re in the market for a new auto, consider the following simple tips test driving a used car:

 Take your time